Board of Directors

-Jodi Sanders : Vice Chair
+Harold Adler : Vice Chair

-Winston Burton : Treasurer
+Winston Burton : Board Chair/Treasurer

 For over 35 years, Winston has created, developed and administered employment and training programs for low income and disadvantaged people across the United States.
 Since moving to California in 1982, he has done fundraising and strategic planning work for a number of programs in the area.
 He is looking forward to bringing his fundraising and development skills to BCM to help further this great community resource.